 Britain announces new aviation sanctions against Russia

-LONDON, March 9 (Reuters) - Britain unveiled on Wednesday new aviation sanctions giving it the power to detain any Russian aircraft and banning exports of aviation or space-related goods to Russia.
+LONDON, March 9 (Reuters) - Britain unveiled new aviation sanctions on Wednesday which give the power to detain any Russian aircraft and banning exports of aviation or space-related goods to Russia, saying it had already impounded one plane.

-Britain will also strengthen its ban on Russian aircraft, making it a criminal offence for any to fly or land in the United Kingdom.
+The measures to strengthen action against Russian aircraft mean it is a criminal offence for any to fly or land in the United Kingdom.

 ((william.james@thomsonreuters.com; +44 207 542 3374; Reuters Messaging: william.james.thomsonreuters.com@reuters.net))